joseeden/joeden/docs/007-Amazon-Web-Services/003-AWS-Services/004-Serverless/003-API-Gateway.md

 ![](/img/docs/aws-building-serverless-api.png)

-### 1. Outside of VPC
+- **Outside of VPC**

     - Lambda Functions:

         - It can invoke Lambda functions.
         - Easy way to expose REST API backed by AWS Lambda.

     - HTTP:

         - Exposes HTTP endpoints in the back-end.
         - Example: internal HTTP API on premise, Application Load Balancer, etc.
         - Add features like rate limiting, user authentication, API keys to existing back-ends.

     - AWS Service:

         - Expose any AWS API through API Gateway.
         - Examples: API for starting a Step Function workflow, API for posting a message to SQS.

-### 2. Inside of VPC
+- **Inside of VPC**

     - AWS Lambda in your VPC
     - EC2 endpoints in your VPC

 ## Mapping Templates